 As an athlete, you are going to have lots of practices and games where you don;t have your A game but you need to find a way to get it.
 Sometimes you won’t, you will just have a bad day but in more times than not, if you stay positive and don’t give up, you will succeed more than you fail.

 This requires positive self talk and trusting your abilities when you are in those situations.
 I see too many athletes give up when things don’t go there way.
 It may require you to stretch out a little bit more or do some sprints to activate your body like I did.
 You often see NBA basketball players riding the bike in the tunnels or PGA golfers doing some band work for their shoulders to activate the muscle system which translates to more coordination and fluidity in their golf swing.

 The best athletes in the world find a way to do good even when they don’t feel good.
 I always say “you always do good when you feel good, but you have to be able to do good when you don’t feel good.”

 Get started today in one of our high quality Athlete Performance programs that improve speed, strength and power for better “on field” performance.
-Click the Free Trial button at the top of the page to get started.
+Just click the Sign Up Today button at the top of the page to schedule 1 free session on us.